 Clery geography maps are a useful tool for identifying buildings and property that make up Harvard’s Clery Act geography, as well as distinguishing the patrol jurisdiction of our police agency.
 Additionally, campus maps help illustrate to students, faculty, staff, and visitors where reported incidents occurred.

-Below, please find Clery geography maps for each of the University’s five domestic campuses;
+Below, please find Clery geography maps for each of the University’s seven campuses;

 - Cambridge Campus Clery Geography Map

 - Arnold Arboretum Campus Clery Geography Map

 - Concord Field Station Campus Clery Geography Map